 🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

-Optimization, interpolation, signal processing, and applications to materials science and process engineering
+Optimization, interpolation, and signal processing with applications to materials science and process engineering

 5.1 Fundamentals of Optimization Problems